 We know that not everyone likes the idea of offsetting so it’s worth mentioning that since going carbon neutral Ben & Jerry’s have continued to drive down their direct emissions – for example, by installing an anaerobic digestor at their ice cream factory in the Netherlands which uses waste product to provide 50% of the energy required to run the factory.
 They’ve also invested in making their freezers more energy efficient.

-In September 2017 Ben & Jerry’s brought vegan flavours to the UK which we (and lots of students across the country) were delighted to see!
+In September 2017 Ben & Jerry’s brought vegan flavours to the UK.

 It’s also worth taking a step back and comparing the embedded carbon of the ice cream we give out to students against the amount saved by the campaign.
 In 2016/17 the embedded carbon (including production, distribution and refrigeration) of all the Ben & Jerry’s we gave out across the UK as part of the Student Switch Off equated to around 10 tonnes of CO2.
 Across all UK Universities running Student Switch Off, the total saving made as a result of the campaign was over 1,500 tonnes of CO2 – and anyone who has spoken to students involved in the campaign knows that Ben & Jerry’s is an important factor in getting more students engaged and achieving that saving!